zackJKnight/Lineup.Coach/README.md

 ## Old Notes

-Can we know how many times a player will sit the bench? numbers we'd need: roster player count. game period count. period starting players
+Can we know how many times a player will sit the bench? numbers we'd need: roster player count. game period count. period starting player